A-R-R-A FRAMEWORK (2012–2026)

 Send a message

-If you’re referencing the framework for research, policy, education, or implementation, you can contact me here-or email hasitha@theroifirm.com.
+If you're referencing the framework for research, policy, education, or implementation-or if you're interested in organizational adoption, training, or collaboration -contact me here or email directly. hasitha@theroifirm.com.

 Email instead